idevgohel/EmailClassifier-Spam-Ham/README.md

-# Email-Spam-Classifier

-    Spam Classifier with *Naive Bayes*, built using Python modules.

-This project classifies the email as spam or not based on the scanning of the email body.
-The program compares the string tokens with that of already stored *spam-keywords* and if it finds the one then reports the mail as spam otherwise not.

-If classified as spam will place in spam folder or give label of spam.
-If not spam will show in inbox as normal inbox message.
+# Email Classifier - Spam / Ham

+This project identifies whether an email is spam by analyzing its content.
+It checks the string tokens against a database of known spam keywords.
+If any match is found, the email is marked as spam; otherwise, it's considered a regular inbox message.
+Spam emails are either moved to a spam folder or labeled as such, while non-spam emails appear in the inbox as usual.